SUSE/machinery/docs/Filtering-Design.md

 `changes=deleted`, and a JSON such as `"changes":  ["mode", "user"]` matches `changes=mode,user`.

+As a first step only exact matches are supported, where the array has to have exactly the elements specified in the condition.
+Matches of sub arrays will be defined later.

 Filters can be inverted by prefixing them with a `!`:

     !/scope/element=condition